fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 culpable.
 Violations of the code of ethics will be referred to the University of California, Berkeley's Center for Student Conduct and Community Standards.”

-### Accommodations and Extensions
+### Extensions

-- Extension Requests: This is to request extensions on deadlines for any projects.
-Requests will be reviewed approximately every 2-3 business days.
+This semester we are trying out a new, more lax, extension policy.
+Use the extension form at the top of the screen to submit an extension for any assignment.
+Any extension up to 5 days will be approved, no questions asked.
+For longer extensions, please use the form to explain why your extenuating circumstances, and we'll send you back an email within 2-3 days to let you know if your extension request has been approved.
+Please only use that form to submit extensions, no extension requested over any other medium (i.e Ed or email) will be considered.
-  Extensions will not be visible on Gradescope and but they will show up on grading reports.
+These extensions will not be reflected on Gradescope on your end unfortunately, but we will keep track and consider them when calculating grades.

+Additionally, we are offering an amnesty policy, which allows every student to submit up to 200 points of assignments by the very last day in the class (12/4/2024), again no questions asked.
+More information on this policy will be sent out nearing that date, with a form for you to put in the requested assignments that you would like to apply amnesty towards.
+Note that this allows you to submit an entire non-final project + 1 vitamin or 5 vitamins by this deadline.

+Due to the group nature of the final project, we will not be allowing extensions on the final project or for any checkpoints of the final project.

+If you have any questions about this, please don't hesitate to reach out to us either on Ed or through email.
+We're here to support you!

+### Accommodations

-- Extenuating Circumstances: Private message on Ed or email our facilitators for any circumstances that can't be resolved with extensions or lab section changes.
+Private message on Ed or email our facilitators for any extenuating circumstances that can't be resolved with extensions.
 Don't be afraid to reach out!
 We're here to help you succeed in our course.
 The sooner we are made aware, the more options we have available to us to help.

 ## Inclusion